umzi2/wtp_dataset_destroyer/instructions/noise.md

 - `y_noise`* - The chance that the noise will be applied only on the tone component in color images.
 (Generates color noise)
 - `uv_noise`* - The chance **that noise will only affect color components, ignoring tone in color images** (Generates monochrome noise)
 - `bias` - The noise offset.
 Uses `[int,int]` with min -1, max 1
+- `scale` - Noise resize increases noise, works only with uniform and gauss.

 Additional settings for this noise list ("perlinsuflet", "perlin", "opensimplex", "simplex", "supersimplex")
 - `normalize`* - Normalizes noise within the range of `-1 - 1` (bool)